 The Case for Faith: A Christian Book Written by a Former Atheist

 Lee Strobel's journey began as an atheist in an attempt to prove his wife's new love for Christianity as ridiculous and unfruitful.
-Although after he began his research, he found himself a believer as well.
+Although after he started his research, he found himself a believer as well.
 He now has wanted to share what he has learned through his extensive research.
-One of his earliest most popular writings was The Case for Christ which detailed how Jesus could truly be the Christ.
-Although in the book The Case For Faith, rather than tackling Jesus' existence, he tackles the idea of whether having faith in a God that you cannot see is an intelligent practical thing.
+One of his earliest most popular writings was The Case for Christ, which detailed how Jesus could genuinely be the Christ.
+Although in the book The Case For Faith, rather than tackling Jesus' existence, he addresses the idea of whether having faith in a God that you cannot see is an intelligent, practical thing.

-I actually chose to read this, during a time when I had many doubts myself, and I was trying to decide the legitimacy of Christianity.
+I chose to read this, during a time when I had many doubts myself, and I was trying to decide the legitimacy of Christianity.
 I can't say that this is what caused me to realize the truth, but as I made my decision, many of the words I read in this book stuck with me.
-So in some respects I can say that this book allowed me to become a true believer.
+So in some respects, I can say that this book allowed me to become a true believer.

 Disproving Christianity, Ultimately Led to Proving God

 The interesting thing about this book is that Lee Strobel was an atheist journalist.
-When his agnostic wife began attending church, he thought she was being ridiculous.
+When his agnostic wife began attending church, he thought she was ridiculous.
 Being a born journalist, he set out to disprove her new "religion."
-Ironically, it was his search to disprove his wife that he too became a believer.
+Ironically, it was his search to discredit his wife that he, too, became a believer.
 As he states, "For me, there was far too much evidence that God was merely a product of wishful thinking, of ancient mythology, of primitive superstition."
 Once he began his research, he found something he didn't expect God.